supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Types-of-relations-on-a-set/Equivalence Relation.md

 ---

-## Summary of Equivalence Relation and Equivalence classes
+## Summary of Partitions and Equivalence classes

 - For every partition of a set $A$, there is a unique equivalence relation $R$ on $A$ corresponding to that partition.